Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: acknowledgment

 \section{acknowledgment}

 We thank helpful discussions with Federico Becca, Ignacio Cirac, Juraj Hasik, Hai-Jun Liao, Yang Qi, Norbert Schuch, Dong-Ning Sheng, Frank Verstraete, Qing-Rui Wang, Xiao-Gang Wen, Fan Yang, and Shuo Yang.
-We also thank inspiring discussion with Anders Sandvik.
+We also thank inspiring discussion with Anders Sandvik, and thank Yusuke Normura for helpful discussion and providing raw data.
 This work is supported by the NSFC/RGC Joint Research Scheme No. N-CUHK427/18, the ANR/RGC Joint Research Scheme No. A-CUHK402/18 from the Hong Kong's Research Grants Council and the TNSTRONG ANR-16-CE30-0025, TNTOP ANR-18-CE30-0026-01 grants awarded from the French Research Council.
 Shou-Shu Gong is supported by National Natural Science Foundation of China grants 11874078, 11834014, and the Fundamental Research Funds for the Central Universities.
 Wei-Qiang Chen is supported by National Key Research and Development Program of China (Grant No. 2016YFA0300300), NSFC (Grants No. 11861161001), the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), and Center for Computational Science and Engineering at Southern University of Science and Technology..